ShubhadeepSadhukhan1993/fastSF/README.md

 #### For two dimensional fields

-For vector field, two files named as *U.V1r.h5* and *U.V3r.h5* are required.
+For vector field, two files named as `U.V1r.h5` and `U.V3r.h5` are required.
 Each file has one dataset.

-For scalar field, one file named as *T.Fr.h5* is required.
+For scalar field, one file named as `T.Fr.h5` is required.
 Each file has one dataset.

 Size of the array stored in these files should be (*Nx,Nz*).

 *Important:* Dataset name should be the same as the file name.
-For example, the dataset inside the file *U.V1r.h5* should be named *U.V1r*.
+For example, the dataset inside the file `U.V1r.h5` should be named `U.V1r`.

 #### For three dimensional fields

-For vector field, three files named as *U.V1r.h5*, *U.V2r.h5", and *U.V3r.h5* are required.
+For vector field, three files named as `U.V1r.h5`, `U.V2r.h5`, and `U.V3r.h5` are required.
 Each file has one dataset.

-For scalar field, one file named as *T.Fr.h5* is required.
+For scalar field, one file named as `T.Fr.h5` is required.
 Each file has one dataset.

-Size of the array stored in these files should be (*Nx, Ny, Nz*).
+Size of the array stored in these files should be (`Nx, Ny, Nz`).

 *Important:* Dataset name should be the same as the file name.
-For example, the dataset inside the file *U.V1r.h5* should be named *U.V1r*.
+For example, the dataset inside the file `U.V1r.h5` should be named `U.V1r`.

 ### iii) Running Instructions
-Open the terminal change into "Kolmogorov41-master/in" folder.
+Open the terminal change into `Kolmogorov41-master/in` folder.
 Open "para.yaml" to set all the parameters.
 Keep all the required files compatible with the parameter file.
-Now, move out of the "in" folder run the command
+Now, move out of the `in` folder run the command

-"mpirun -np [number of MPI processors] src/Kolmogorov41.out"
+`mpirun -np [number of MPI processors] src/Kolmogorov41.out`

 ### iii) Output Information

-#### a) If *grid_switch* is set to *false*:
+#### a) If *grid_switch* is set to `false`:

 **Velocity structure functions**: